 Slopaganda = Slop + Propaganda.

-While slop can also originate from sloppy reporters working in the mainstream media, in the context of slopaganda, it refers to the output of Generative Artificial Intelligence products like ChatGPT from OpenAI and Claude from Anthropic.
+While slop can jolly well originate from sloppy reporters working in the mainstream media, it refers to genAI’s output in the context of slopaganda.

-There’s a growing genre of mainstream media commentary warning about the rise of AI-generated text, images and videos.
+There’s a growing volume of MSM content warning the public about the rise of text, images and videos created by ChatGPT, Claude, and other generative artificial intelligence products.
 The commentary is replete with claims, critiques and advice to readers, with the subtext that all genAI output is slop.

 In this blog post, I’ll take 10 MSM narratives about slopaganda and do a reality check of each of them vis-a-vis the underlying reality of how incentives, practices, and business models within mainstream media have driven the very outcomes now being criticized.